ThatGuyJacobee/Elite-Music/README.md

-# Elite Music
+# Elite Music 🎵
-Elite Music is a feature-packed Discord Music Bot built on top of discord.js & using the latest discord-player package.
+Elite Music is a feature-packed Discord Music Bot built on top of [discord.js](https://discord.js.org/) & using the latest [discord-player](https://discord-player.js.org/) package.

-## Features
+## Features 💡
 - Wide range of commands
-- Easy to setup and edit
+- Easy to setup, customise and edit
 - Slash commands (djs v14)
 - Support for various streaming platforms
 - Wide range of audio filters